Kihara-Njoroge/django-dropbox-app/README.md

 # django-dropbox-app
 A django demo application that integrates with the Dropbox API.
-The app allows you to display the contents of a Dropbox account and perform basic file operations such as downloading, uploading, and deleting files and folders.
+The app allows you to display the contents of a Dropbox account and perform basic file operations such as downloading, uploading, and deleting files and folders and creating new folders.
 To use the app, you need to provide it with access to a Dropbox account.

 ## Prerequisites
 - Python (version 3.6 or above) and pip installed on your system.